 The Dow Jones Industrial Average is a price-weighted average of 30 significant stocks traded on the New York Stock Exchange and Nasdaq.
 It includes companies such as General Electric, Disney, Exxon, and Microsoft.

 The Dow Jones U.S. Total Stock Market Index comprises all U.S. equity securities with readily available prices.
-It includes sub-indexes categorized by size segments based on full market capitalization rankings: Large-cap includes stocks ranked 1-750, mid-cap includes stocks ranked 501-1,000, small-cap includes stocks ranked 751-2,500, and micro-cap includes stocks ranked 2,501 and up.
+It includes sub-indices categorized by size segments based on full market capitalization rankings: Large-cap includes stocks ranked 1-750, mid-cap includes stocks ranked 501-1,000, small-cap includes stocks ranked 751-2,500, and micro-cap includes stocks ranked 2,501 and up.

 Changes in the Everyday Price Index are used to assess price changes associated with the cost of living.
 It is a measure of the weighted average of the prices of goods and services purchased at least once a month by the average consumer, such as food and beverages, household energy products and services, other utilities, motor fuel, prescription drugs, child care fees, phone services, and personal care products.
 It does not include housing.